 Footnote: Capitalist Government

-The purpose of government in the capitalist state is to contain its common people within a web of delusion which convinces them that they are free in order to hold them in their state of economic slavery to be exploited by the capitalist elite.
+The purpose of government in the capitalist state is to contain its common people within a web of delusion, which convinces them that they are free, in order to hold them in their state of economic slavery, to be exploited by the capitalist elite.

 The Power of Information

-Compared with other life-forms on this planet, the human has little physical strength or build-in weaponry.
+Compared with other life-forms on this planet, the human has little physical strength or built-in weaponry.
 Yet it has dominion of the Earth.
 The power of man lies in his ability to acquire, process and exchange information.
 This information mainly comprises a mental map of the locality in which he lives, plus a 'cerebral database' of information on each member of his social group or community.
 It is this information which empowers him to form relationships with his peers.
 Relationships, in turn, empower him to co-ordinate and direct his relatively little physical strength to overwhelming advantage.
 To the human being, information is power.

 In an egalitarian society, this equips all to live happily ever after.
 But sadly, some individuals succumb to that basest of human forces - greed.
 They want control.
 And the only way to gain control of others is to starve them of information, while holding on to it oneself.
 In other words - to monopolise information about one's geographic, social and economic environments.